chetank03/gla-dpo-transformer/README.md

 - **Gated Linear Attention (GLA)**: An efficient linear-complexity attention mechanism
 - **Direct Preference Optimization (DPO)**: Alignment training without a separate reward model

+## Custom Training Data

+We experimented with a custom training setup using the [PubMedQA](https://pubmedqa.github.io/) dataset.
+We used the training split and selected only the long-answer field, excluding the question text.

+The motivation for this choice was to expose the model to medical terminology and domain-specific language, allowing us to evaluate whether the model could generate more technical and structured outputs.

 ## Project Structure

 - `gla_model.py`: GLA Transformer model implementation and pretraining script